ifandelse/writing/visionmobile/mobile-ui-frameworks/post.md

 <div>Chocolate Chip UI</div>
 </h2>

 Chocolate Chip UI's beta debuted on github roughly 3 years ago.
 Currently at version 3.0.6, the project has been gaining recognition as a powerful and performance-minded option for both mobile web and hybrid mobile applications targeting iOS, Android and Windows Phone 8.
 Chocolate Chip UI's site lists 12 widgets, but simply skimming the documentation will reveal many more.
-Chocolate Chip UI provides a substantial amount of UI/widget focused features, but also ventures somewhat into "application framework" territory by providing a number of utility methods & view transition features – though it stops short of client-side routing.
+Chocolate Chip UI provides a substantial amount of UI/widget focused features, but also ventures somewhat into "application framework" territory by providing a number of utility methods & view transition features – though it stops short of client-side routing (though there's nothing preventing you from integrating any number of routing libraries).

 ###High Level Overview
 Developers using Chocolate Chip UI will encounter the following: